imBuzz/PetsReloaded-Guide/How-To-Create-A-Pet.md

 information:
   #The Pet name used by the placeholder %pet% on messages.
   petName: "&aMonkey"
-  #The Pet name displayed above the spawned pet.
-  displayName: "&aMonkey of %player%"
   #The list of items used as symbols on GUIs
   symbols:
     The item used as the symbol of the unlocked pet on the GUIs